laravel/docs/middleware.md

 <a name="global-middleware"></a>
 ### Global Middleware

-If you want a middleware to run during every HTTP request to your application, you may append it in your `bootstrap/app.php` file:
+If you want a middleware to run during every HTTP request to your application, you may append it to the global middleware stack in your application's `bootstrap/app.php` file:

+    use App\Http\Middleware\EnsureTokenIsValid;

     ->withMiddleware(function (Middleware $middleware) {
          $middleware->append(EnsureTokenIsValid::class);
     })

-The `$middleware` object is an instance of `Illuminate\Foundation\Configuration\Middleware` and is responsible for managing the middleware assigned to your application's routes.
+The `$middleware` object provided to the `withMiddleware` closure is an instance of `Illuminate\Foundation\Configuration\Middleware` and is responsible for managing the middleware assigned to your application's routes.
 The `append` method adds the middleware to the end of the list of global middleware.
 If you would like to add a middleware to the beginning of the list, you should use the `prepend` method.

 <a name="assigning-middleware-to-routes"></a>
 ### Assigning Middleware to Routes